Covet::Blog

 ← Home

-It feels like right now, on one side there doom and gloom about the AI space overall.
+It feels like right now, on one side, there is a lot of doom and gloom about the AI space overall.
 One of the often repeated claims is that 20-50 GPT queries use the equivalent of 500ml of water.

 For now we'll ignore the problems in the study, such as the fact that this water use isn't contextualized in comparison other industries, the fact that the paper is based on a study that is awaiting peer review and the dubious link that is implied between data center water use and global water scarcity.
 As well as the fact that, purely in the tech scene it's by far not the worst offender.